alexm-philipp/uncommondestinations/README.md

 Users will not be able to search for flights until all the requriments are met.

-Returned destinations to you are chosen randomly from an aiports departure schedule on chosen date.

-You will not be suggested destinations of the worlds most popular airports / other big airports.
+You will not be returned destinations to the worlds most popular airports / other big airports.

 No results will return a request to tweak query.